Syslifters/sysreptor/docs/docs/reporting/notes.md

 * **Revoked**: Disable the link immediately without deleting it.
 * **Comment**: Optional, internal comment about the share link to tell links apart and document with whom the link was shared.

+The link exposes the note and its children, plus files and images that were linked in that tree when the share was created, and any files uploaded through that share.
+Editing notes (by visitors or project members) cannot automatically pull in other existing project or personal files.
+If someone references a file that is not yet on the share, project members can use **Review shared files** to approve it and make it visible on the link.
+To expose a file without approval, re-upload it to the shared note tree.

 On **Publish**, *Share by Link* generates the report PDF, creates a project note with the file attached, and opens the same sharing dialog so you can send the PDF to the client.

 ![Share notes](/images/share_notes.gif)